Liquid Trace™ Hematology

 3. Provides support for clinical decision making and classification of the disease

-4. It helps with matching patients to therapeutics and presents clinical trial options
+4. Helps with matching patients to therapeutics and presents clinical trial options

 5. Aggregates data for report generation and simplifies the results so they are easily understood